MrShiroLu/OverTheWireSolve/Krypton/Level0-7.md

 ### Look ->
 #### Solve
 - similar with level 5 bu we don't know key length
-- should we look all key possibilitys
+- should we look all key possibilities
 **password**: RANDOM

 ## Level 6 -> 7